Martha Jefferson Randolph: White House (1801–1809)

 Randolph made several visits to the President's House (now known as the White House) while her father was president.
 During her visits in the winters of 1802-03 and 1805-06 she temporarily filled the role of hostess at the President’s House.
 Winter was known as the social season in Washington, D.C., as it was the time when the annual Congressional session brought legislators to the city.
 Randolph was accompanied on her first visit by two of her children (Ann and Jeff), her sister Mary (known in adulthood as Maria), and Maria's son Francis.
 While in Washington the president’s hostess and her sister socialized with politicians and society figures during morning visits, balls, church services, races, and President's House dinners and receptions.
 On her second visit Randolph was accompanied by her entire family and her activities were more focused on family life and managing "gloomy" politics of the time.
 Randolph's eighth child, James Madison Randolph, was born at the President's House on January 17, 1806.

 From 1803 to 1807, her husband Thomas Mann Randolph Jr. served in the House of Representatives in Washington, D.C.
 He had campaigned against "an ardent supporter" of Jefferson.
-Jefferson would have like to have had Randolph stay in Washington, D.C., for longer periods of time.
+Jefferson would have liked to have had Randolph stay in Washington, D.C., for longer periods of time.
 Randolph, however, had obligations to manage the plantation, care for her children, and care for herself throughout her pregnancies.
 In addition, at the time Washington, D.C., was surrounded by swamp land that bred illness, which limited their visits.

 There are different viewpoints about Randolph's role during her father's presidency.
 The Monticello website states that she served as Jefferson's hostess and informal first lady by organizing Jefferson's social schedule and welcoming guests at receptions held by her father.
 Author Catherine Allgor notes that she was her father's confidante and well respected in Washington.
 Known for her intelligence and role in the social ladder, "whenever she was in the capital, Mrs. Randolph became the head of whatever occasion she attended.
 No matter what the social skirmish, no one disputed her right of precedence."

 Biographer Billy L. Wayson states that she was not a hostess or a confidant, but was a close companion to her father and "was the emotional foundation" that supported Jefferson's role as president.
 Whether physically with him or through ongoing correspondence, she helped her father maintain his equilibrium throughout his tumultuous political life.
 Wayson states that Randolph was a significant influence to the president.
 "The 'first daughter' was foremost and continuously present in her father's heart, especially during his most difficult political trials."

 A few years before becoming president, Jefferson said:

 When I look to the ineffable pleasures of my family society, I become more and more disgusted with the jealousies, the hatred, and the rancorous and malignant passions of this scene, and lament my having ever again been drawn into public view.